mainsail-crew/crowsnest/README.md

 to your camera setup section. \
 Restart webcamd via mainsail (or your used UI) and you're good to go.

-To determine which options or better said parameters your Webcam provides, set at least
+To determine which options or better said parameters your webcam provides, set at least

     log_level: verbose